garybernhardt/readygo/README.md

 # Readygo

-*This isn't ready yet!
-It's here so that its accuracy can be scrutinized.*
-(This warning will go away when I have enough confidence in Readygo's measurements.)

 Readygo is a benchmarking tool that's unique in several ways:

 * It goes to great lengths to produce accurate numbers by nulling out sources of timing offsets and jitter.